opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 #### The Australian authorities

 64     Mr Singh also relies on the decision in _MMAL Rentals Pty Ltd v Bruning_ (2004) 63 NSWLR 167 (“_MMAL Rentals_”), a decision of the New South Wales Court of Appeal, for the proposition that “a contemporaneous offer established a ‘floor’ for the value or price” of a company’s shares.
-Spigelman CJ was quoted as stating that it would be “absurd” to exclude the evidence of a third-party offer.[\[note: 41\]](#Ftn_41)
+Spigelman CJ was quoted as stating that it would be “absurd” to exclude the evidence of a third-party offer.[^41]

 65     It is correct that in _MMAL Rentals_, the court disregarded _both_ parties’ expert valuations, and instead relied heavily on a prior offer made for the acquisition of the company’s shares.
 But it is important that the facts of the case be fully fleshed out in order to fully appreciate the context of the court’s decision.
 In that case, Mitsubishi held 81.25% of the shares in a company named MMAL Rentals, while one Mr Bruning held the balance 18.75%.
 MMAL Rentals had a subsidiary named Kingmill.
 Under a share allotment agreement in relation to shares in MMAL Rentals, Mitsubishi asserted its right to purchase Mr Bruning’s shares for “fair market value” pursuant to an option clause.
 Two experts gave their valuations of the shares.
 Mitsubishi’s expert applied a net assets approach.
 He valued the company at $58,911 and Kingmill at nil value.
 On the other hand, Mr Bruning’s expert valued his indirect interest in Kingmill at $6m based on a computation of profits a subsidiary of MMAL Rentals would make.
 The trial judge rejected both experts’ evidence.
 Mr Bruning’s expert’s valuation was based on unverified assumptions and was without foundation, while Mitsubishi’s expert’s valuation was simply the value of MMAL Rental’s real estate, which entailed valuing Kingmill as nil.